 Specialist writing included many years as travel editor of The Age and later the Adelaide Advertiser as well as being a featured food and restaurant writer for magazines and newspapers.

 For several years I held senior editorial production roles at The Age, Cairns Post, the Sun, Sunday Herald and Herald Sun.

-For the past 12 years he has been commissioned by publishing houses and individuals to edit book-length manuscripts, fact and fiction, across all genres and on a wide range of topics.
-He has also revised and proofread complex theses for graduate and postgraduate students.
+Since setting up Yarraboy Editorial Services in the late 1990s, I have been commissioned by publishing houses and individuals in Australia and the UK to edit book-length manuscripts of fact and fiction across all genres and a wide range of topics.
+I have also revised and proofread dissertations and theses for graduate and postgraduate students.

-In 2007 he completed his first novel, Done Deal, which was shortlisted for the NSW Genre Fiction Award.
-The sequel, Washed Up, was not only shortlisted for the same award a year later, but also won him a mentorship from the Australian Society of Authors.
-Washed Up was published in 2012.
+In 2007, I completed my first novel, Done Deal.
+This was shortlisted for the NSW Genre Fiction Award.
+The sequel, Washed Up, achieved the same accolade a year later and won me an Australian Society of Authors mentorship with author Sophie Masson.

-A third book in the series, The Devil Deals in Diamonds, was released in 2014 after being delayed while Tony completed wide-ranging research in the UK that led to the publication early in 2012 of the semi-fictional memoir From Paupers To iPads – a Journey Through Seven Generations.
-All are available in paperback and as an e-book.
+The third book in the series, Death by Diamonds, was released in 2014 after being delayed while I undertook extensive research in the UK that had led to the publication in 2012 of the semi-fictional memoir From Paupers To iPads – a Journey Through Seven Generations.

 In 2016, I was placed under contract by Endeavour Books (UK) to publish my fourth crime fiction book, Twisted Trees, and republish all the earlier titles as e-books.
 Death Comes By Drone, the fifth book in the crime fiction series, was published in late 2018 and a sixth remains a work in progress.
 The entire series is available as paperbacks worldwide